Basic NeedsRent, Food, Taxes, Utilities Assistance

 Start here.
 There is help.

 There are programs to help persons who are struggling financially to keep up with basic needs such as rent, food, property taxes, and utilities.
-ADRC has put together this booklet Basic Needs, Community Resources to provide one place to help you find the assistance you need.
+ADRC has put together a booklet Basic Needs Brown County Community Resources (see link below) to provide one place to help you find the assistance you need.
 We are here to help.
 Call ADRC 920-448-4300 with your questions.